guigonzalezz/Move-It/README.md

 <hr/>

 ## Giving feedback
-Feedback é sempre bem-vindo, se você tiver qualquer sugestão ou duvida por favor me enviar um e-mail: gcgonzalez99@hotmail.com
+Feedback is always welcome.
+If you have any suggestions or questions, please feel free to send me an email: gcgonzalez99@hotmail.com